Are you in search of the fabled winter sun in Europe? Worry not.

 Lanzarote is the northernmost main island of the Canary Islands and a perfect destination to fill up your need for Vitamin Sea & Sun.

 It features a very dry climate year-round with only 3 days of rain per month in winter.
-The highest temperatures between December and March reach up to 23 degrees and you’ll get an average of 7 hours sunshine per day.
+The highest temperatures between December and March reach up to 23 degrees and you’ll get an average of 7 hours of sunshine per day.

 Isn’t this perfect to get away from any cold and rainy weather?